-This Easy Tiramisu with Bourbon is a sweet Southern twist on an Italian classic, and is perfect for both Date Night and parties!
+This bourbon tiramisu is a sweet Southern twist on an Italian classic, and is made with espresso, ladyfinger cookies and a mascarpone whipped cream.

 What is Tiramisu?

 Tiramisu is an Italian dessert made up of coffee-dipped hard cookies (called ladyfingers), and a sweet, custardy filling.